lsst-ts/ts_atdome/doc/index.rst

 The primary classes are:

-* `ATDomeCsc`: a simulator for the ATDome CSC.
+* `ATDomeCsc`: controller for the auxiliary telescope dome.
-* `MockDomeController`: a simulator for the ATDome TCP/IP interface.
+* `MockDomeController`: simulator for the auxiliary telescope dome TCP/IP interface.

 Run the ``ATDome`` controller  using ``bin/run_atdome.py`` (which only exists after you build the package).